 Choosing an IVF due-to-date calculator should be done depending on the needs of an individual because not all of them are the same.

-Some due date calculators also offer detailed information, including trimester dates, prenatal testing dates, and multiple birth due dates.
+Some due date calculators offer detailed information, including trimester dates, prenatal testing dates, and multiple birth due dates.

 A mother must determine what IVF due date calculator works best for her needs.

-It’s important to note that most due dates are only estimates of when the baby is likely to be born.
+It’s important to note that most due dates are estimates of when the baby is likely to be born.

 An IVF due date calculator tries to give you the most precise estimate so that you can prepare yourself accordingly.
 However, that’s not to say that your baby will be born on the exact due date estimated.

 If anything, most babies are not necessarily born on their due dates.
 However, based on ultrasound results, your doctor can change the due dates depending on the development of your fetus.